awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 ### The `NumberOfMessagesSent` and `NumberOfMessagesReceived` for a Dead\-Letter Queue Don't Match<a name="sqs-dlq-number-of-messages"></a>

 If you send a message to a dead\-letter queue manually, it is captured by the `NumberOfMessagesSent` metric\.
-However, a message is sent to a dead\-letter queue as a result of a failed processing attempt, it isn't captured by this metric\.
+However, if a message is sent to a dead\-letter queue as a result of a failed processing attempt, it isn't captured by this metric\.
 Thus, it is possible for the values of `NumberOfMessagesSent` and `NumberOfMessagesReceived` to be different\.